All Wales Public Service Leadership Summer School 2020

 There are two ways to apply for a place:

-- Route 1: Nominated applications if your organisation is on our contact list, you must use this route (or your application will not be processed)
+- Route 1: Nominated applications if your organisation is on our organisational contacts list, you must use this route (or your application will not be processed)

 - Route 2: Independent applications if your organisation is not on our contact list, you can use this route (with senior level authorisation)

-If your organisation is on our contact list, you must use this route (or your application will not be processed).
+If your organisation is on our organisational contacts list, you must use this route (or your application will not be processed).